-- 7.1 In some circumstances it may be necessary to suspend the employee from work, where there are reasonable grounds to suspend.
+- 7.1 In some circumstances it may be necessary to suspend the employee from work, in particular where there are either reasonable grounds to suspect a member of staff, child or other children at Trust are at risk of harm or the case is so serious that it might be grounds for dismissal.
 The suspension will be for no longer than is necessary to investigate the allegations and conclude the disciplinary process.
-The arrangements will be confirmed to the employee in writing as soon as possible. - 7.2 Suspension of this kind is not a disciplinary penalty and does not imply that any decision has already been made about the allegations.
-Employees will continue to receive normal salary and benefits during the period of suspension. - 7.3 Alternatives to suspension, for example re-organisation of duties, work location; temporary redeployment to another role etc. will be explored where relevant before a decision to suspend is made.
-The nature and severity of the allegations will need to be considered as will the employee's role and if their continued presence would result in potential harm to the Academy in which they work or make it difficult to investigate. - 7.4 Where allegations are made that involve the protection of children, suspension will not be considered to be automatic.
-A reasoned decision will be made based on all available information.
-Some of the risk factors considered that could potentially hinder an investigation includes: accessing information relevant to the case, influencing witnesses or tampering with potential evidence, for example.
-Additional information on the management of these allegations is available in the Allegations of Abuse Against Staff Policy. - 7.5 The suspension will be kept under review as the investigation progresses.
-As information is gathered it may become appropriate to lift the suspension during the course of the investigation or prior to any disciplinary hearing. - 7.6 The decision to suspend an employee can be made by the CEO/Headteacher or their nominee.
+The arrangements and the reasons for suspension will be confirmed to the employee in writing as soon as possible or within one working day if in relation to a safeguarding concern or allegation. - 7.2 Suspension of this kind is not a disciplinary penalty and does not imply that any decision has already been made about the allegations.
+Employees will continue to receive normal salary and benefits during the period of suspension and be provided with an appropriate named contact within Trust who will provide welfare support. - 7.3 It is recognised that suspension may impact on an employee's mental wellbeing.
+The method and frequency of keeping in touch will be agreed and the employee will be kept updated on the progress of the investigation and disciplinary process.
+Employees will also be made aware of the support available [e.g. through the Trust's counselling service as set out in 2.6]. - 7.4 Alternatives to suspension, for example re-organisation of duties, work location, temporary redeployment to another role, providing an assistant to be present when the individual has contact with students, moving the student/s to a different class where they will not come into contact with the member of staff etc will be explored where relevant before a decision to suspend is made.
+The Trust should be as inventive as possible when considering alternative options to suspension.
+The nature and severity of the allegations will need to be considered as well as the employee's role, wellbeing and potential impact on their mental health, alongside if their continued presence would result in potential harm to the organisation or others or make it difficult to investigate. - 7.5 Where allegations are made that involve the protection of children, suspension will not be considered to be automatic.
+A reasoned decision will be made based on all available information in consultation with the Local Authority Designated Officer (LADO), including the views of the police and social care.
+Additional information on the management of these allegations is available in the Allegations and Concerns Raised in Relation to Staff, Supply Staff, Contractors and Volunteers Policy. - 7.6 The suspension will be kept under review as the investigation progresses.
+As information is gathered it may become appropriate to lift the suspension during the course of the investigation or prior to any disciplinary hearing. - 7.7 The Trust will not prevent social contact with work colleagues and friends during the suspension unless there is evidence to suggest this may prejudice the gathering of evidence.